 What are the guidelines for conducting hearing screenings in the NICU?

-Since the incidence of sensory, as well as neural hearing loss is approximately ten-times higher in the NICU verses the well-baby, A-ABR is the recommended screening technology for use in the NICU population (JCIH 2007).
+Since the incidence of sensory, as well as neural childhood deafness is approximately ten-times higher in the NICU verses the well-baby, A-ABR is the recommended screening technology for use in the NICU population (JCIH 2007).

 The neonatologist and/or the Primary Health Care Physician should be consulted to determine the most appropriate opportunity for hearing screening.